castholm/twimgdump/README.md

 # twimgdump

 Just because you've liked or retweeted a piece of media on twitter doesn't mean that it will still be there tomorrow.
 The author might suddenly become permanently suspended.
-Or they might have a nervous breakdown and permanently delete a bunch of their old tweets.
-Or they might be "canceled" for Americentric ideological reasons and be forced to delete tweets that the public deems inappropriate.
-Whatever the reason may be, the point remains: if you like a user's uploaded media, you probably want to keep local copies of them.
+Or they might have a lapse of judgement and permanently delete a bunch of their old tweets.
+Or they might be "canceled" for Americentric ideological reasons and be bullied into deleting tweets deemed inappropriate.
+Whatever the reason may be, the point is: if you like a user's uploaded media, you probably want to keep local copies of them.

 twimgdump is a small command-line tool I developed to help me make local copies of art uploaded by artists I follow on twitter.
 It fetches all tweets posted to a Twitter user's media timeline and saves the attached photos, videos and